Chiral Homology of elliptic curves and the Zhu algebra: Configuration Spaces of Elliptic Curves

-We now pass to the case $X$ an elliptic curve.
+We now pass to the case of $X$ an elliptic curve.
 We recall the notation $\mx = X \backslash 0$, and we write $\mathring{U}^{(n)}$ for the complement of all diagonal divisors in $\mx^n$.
-The group structure of the elliptic curve $X$ permits one to write down, for any $n \geq 0$, an isomorphism of varieties
+The group structure of the elliptic curve $X$ yields an isomorphism of varieties